/

 href

-Clearly it appears that the malicious SVG file is attempting to redirect you to , which happens to be a fake YouTube video page that will force you to install malicious Chrome Extension.
+Clearly, it appears that the malicious SVG file is attempting to redirect you to , which happens to be a fake YouTube video page that will force you to install a malicious Chrome extension.

 Facebook SPAM in SVG file

-When the extension gets installed, It would then takes advantage of your browser’s access to your Facebook account to covertly SPAM your friends with the same SVG image file, Helping this SPAM to Spread more.
+When the extension gets installed, it will then take advantage of your browser’s access to your Facebook account to covertly spam your friends with the same SVG image file, helping this spam to spread more.

 You can read more about ransomware in my previous post on Rise of malicious JavaScript.